Lifestyle changes to improve heart failure prognosis

 Manage Diabetes

 You run a greater risk of developing various cardiac issues if you have diabetes.
 Making sure diabetes is under control is crucial.
-You may learn from experts at Citizen Specialty Hospital how to effectively manage this illness.
+You may learn from experts at Apollo Hospital how to effectively manage this illness.

 Stop smoking

 The heart, blood vessels, and lungs are just a few of the organs that are negatively impacted by smoking and other tobacco use.
-The tobacco cessation programmes at Citizen Specialty Hospital provide encouragement and practical methods for stopping.
+The tobacco cessation programmes at Apollo Hospital provide encouragement and practical methods for stopping.

 Limit your alcohol intake